eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 In this ideal case, we assume that the noise has entirely evaporated, leaving the voters with the exact correct *direction* between the candidates.
 We include "clear-eyed" alternates of each delayed runoff system which uses this assumption.

-It's likely that the reality of the situation is somewhere between the groggy and clear-eyed assumptions.
-We include an analysis that sweeps from the Coma model to the Clear-Eyed model, and shows how much of a difference it makes in the overall accuracy of the election.
+It's likely that the reality of the situation is somewhere between the coma and clear-eyed assumptions.
+We include an analysis that sweeps from the coma model to the clear-eyed model, and shows how much of a difference it makes in the overall accuracy of the election.

 ### Justification